Close

 Nicaragua Visa Requirements: Who Needs a Visa?

 Most travelers can enter Nicaragua without a visa for tourism and business purposes.
-Citizens from United States, Canada, European Union countries, Australia, and New Zealand enjoy visa-free access for up to 90 days.
-However, specific requirements vary by nationality and travel purpose.
+Citizens from United States, Canada, European Union countries, United Kingdom, Switzerland, Australia, Japan, and New Zealand enjoy visa-free access for up to 90 days.
+In February 2026, Nicaragua implemented significant visa policy changes through Decree 002-2026, which eliminated the visa-on-arrival system for many nationalities and introduced stricter requirements for travelers from African, Asian, and Caribbean countries.

 Visa-Free Countries (90 Days)